mkraska/meclib/README.md

 <li><code>[ "fix123", "&lt;name&gt;", [x, y], angle ]</code> built-in support, prevents translation and rotation.</li>
 <li><code>[ "fix13", "&lt;name&gt;", [x, y], angle ]</code> axial and angular support, floats in vertical direction for angle = 0</li>
 <li><code>[ "force", "&lt;name&gt;", [x1, y1], [x2,y2], d ]</code> force vector. d (in pix) controls the distance of the label.
 If d is negative, the label is drawn at the tail, if positiv or d is not given the label is at the head of the arrow.</li>
 <li><code>[ "grid", "xlabel","ylabel", xmin, xmax, ymin, ymax, pix ]</code> Grid specification (range of user co-ordinates and user unit in pixels).
 Must be the first object in the list, otherwise scaling of the other objects might be wrong. xlabel and ylabel are axis labels.
-Currently no axes are drawn and the labels are ignored.</li>
+Axes are only drawn if labels aren't empty.</li>
 <li><code>[ "label", "&lt;name&gt;", [x, y] ]</code> label, text anchor is center left, default: no Latex, use <code>\<span class="nolink">\(   \\)</span></code> to enforce Latex mode for text.</li>
 <li><code>[ "line", "&lt;name&gt;", [x1, x2,...], [y1, y2,...] ,dash, th ]</code>  polyline with optional dash style ( "--", ".", "-."..defaults to solid line) and thickness (defaults to 0.8)</li>
 <li><code>[ "moment", "&lt;name&gt;", [x1, y1], [x2,y2], [x3,y3] ]</code>Moment arrow specified by center point, tail point (defines start angle and radius) and label point (defines end angle and radial label position.
 Orientation is such that the angle is less then 180° (shortest arc from start angle to end angle).</li>